elicia4/linux_notes/nmap.md

 	time <command>

-You can speed up nmap with the -T option:
+You can speed up `nmap` with the `-T` option:

 	nmap -T5 <...>

--T<0-5> tells nmap to use a different timing template.
-There are 6 of those in nmap, 0-5.
-T5 is the fastet mode available, though some accuracy might be lost.
-With this option nmap also assumes that your network is fast enough to handle this mode, but modern networks should never have any problem with this.
-T0-2 are slower, but they are useful to find out if one can bypass an intrusion detection system (IDS) if there is one.
-Slower modes tend to fly under the radar.
-T3 is default.
-T4-T5 are faster, but as mentioned before accuracy is lost.
+`-T<0-5>` tells `nmap` to use a different timing template.
+There are 6 of those in `nmap`, `0-5`. `T5` is the fastet mode available, though some accuracy might be lost.
+With this option `nmap` also assumes that your network is fast enough to handle this mode, but modern networks should never have any problem with this.  `T<0-2>` are slower, but they are useful to find out if one can bypass an intrusion detection system (IDS) if there is one.
+Slower modes tend to fly under the radar. `T3` is default. `T4-T5` are faster, but as mentioned before accuracy is lost.